 Outdoor Activity – Take her out for a spa day to help her feel as gorgeous on the outside as she is on the inside!

-Indoor Activity – If getting out is not possible – then consider any of these spa kits for an at home day of pampering!
+Indoor Activity – If getting out is not possible – then consider a spa kit for an at home day of pampering!
 If you want to go all out you can even invite a hairdresser and/or makeup artist to come in!

 National Drive Thru Day – I don’t condone going to fast food restaurants on a regular basis but I do think that every now and then is just fine.
 Moderation is the key!
 So, celebrate your favorite fast food drive thru today.